condret/ramulate/README.md

 ramulate
 ========

-this will be an emulator for several video-game-consoles, depending on the radare2-api and allegro.
+this will be an emulator for several video-game-consoles, depending on the radare2-api.
 This will emulate these archs: